open-toolchain/tekton-catalog/kubernetes-service/README.md

 #### Parameters

-* **task-pvc**: the output pvc - this is the name of the PVC that is mounted for the execution of the task
-* **task-pvc-mountpath**: the mountpath for the pvc (default to `/artifacts`)
-* **clusterPipelineResourcesDirectory**: directory in which the kubeconfig file(s) for clusterPipelineResources are available (default to `/workspace` but this may need to be a combination of `task-pvc-mountpath` and `fetch-iks-cluster-config#clusterPipelineResourcesDirectoryFallback` if cluster pipeline resource update is not made by the `fetch-iks-cluster-config` task - ie using the fallback mechanism of kubeconfig copy to the pipelinerun pvc)
+* **clusterPipelineResourcesDirectory**: directory of the workspace in which the kubeconfig file(s) for clusterPipelineResources are available (using the fallback mechanism of kubeconfig copy to the workspace)
 * **script**: the bash snippet to execute within the context of the kubernetes configuration (default to `kubectl version`)

+## Workspaces

+* **workspace**: The workspace backing by a volume that contains the Dockerfile and Docker context

 # Usage
 The `sample` sub-directory contains an EventListener definition that you can include in your tekton pipeline configuration to run an example usage of the `fetch-iks-cluster-config` and `kubernetes-contextual-execution` tasks.